Jelle-Kuipers/Memorius-V2/README.md

-Project has been abandoned due to Discords announced policies regarding age verification.
+# Project has been abandoned
+Due to discords new age verification process, I have stopped supporting or using the platform and will no longer be working on this project.